 With different methods.
 You might come across points where I mentioned I use this.
-With a note app, I use Evernote.
+With a note app, I am gravitating to Keep these days.
 You have to figure out what works best for you.
 I can only write, share, and recommend what is possible but the rest is your decision and action.
 Perhaps like others as well, my note-taking methods or resources may also change or evolve over time.

 Bold for quick recap technique

 This page has some bold words that summarise what we want naturally – information in as few words as possible.
 A good technique for taking your notes and blog writings especially long ones is to bold it for yourself and others to quickly capture or recap main concepts.
 Learn and apply it.
 Most of this site has answer paragraphs, headings or subheadings bolded instead.